 With respect, I offer my skills as speaker, group facilitator, and workshop leader.
 Over thirty years I have been privileged to work with groups, both large and small, from coast to coast, and abroad.
 Now it’s time to do more.

-I’ve spoken with success, at conferences, workshops, and seminars, as well as in forests, banks, insurance companies, hospitals, farm fields, investment houses, bookstores, churches, libraries, colleges and high schools.
+I’ve spoken at conferences, workshops, and seminars, as well as in banks, insurance companies, hospitals, forests, farm fields, investment houses, bookstores, churches, libraries, and colleges.
+Reviews & Testimonials.

 My intent is to inform, empower, encourage and uplift audiences.